This article was updated October 18, 2021.

-Special purpose acquisition company (SPAC) transactions have seen a significant uptick within technology, life sciences, health care, financial services, and manufacturing industries in 2020 and 2021, offering an increasingly common way for private companies to enter the public market.
+Special purpose acquisition company (SPAC) transactions saw a significant uptick within technology, life sciences, health care, financial services, and manufacturing industries in 2020 with historic records in early 2021.

 A SPAC is a public entity that’s established with the intent of acquiring a private operating company.
-The acquired company then becomes a public operating company without going through a traditional initial public offering (IPO) process of its own.
+The acquired company then becomes a public operating company without going through a traditional IPO process of its own.

 We sat down with Amanda Rose, an attorney and partner with Fenwick, who shared her insight on public and private financing transactions with a focus on SPACs.
 Rose advises life sciences and technology companies on corporate finance, Securities and Exchange Committee (SEC) reporting, and governance matters.